humanestandards/home/content/play/ai-teaches-humane-harmonization.md

   - data/categories/masterclass.json
 tags: []
 excerpt: >-
-  Episode 02 - Sensible Harmonization are the Standard Elements for the Constitution of Humane Communities.
+  Episode 02 - Sensible Harmonization and the Standard Elements for the Constitution of Humane Communities.
 Artificial Intelligence Agent elaborates on the Theorems of the Humane Standards.
 thumb_image_alt: ai teaches humane Harmonization